HugoMatilla/Effective-JAVA-Summary/README.md

 In this cases always remember to invoke super.finalize.

-#METHODS COMMON TO ALL OBJECTS
+# 3 METHODS COMMON TO ALL OBJECTS
 ##8.
 Obey the general contract when overriding *equals*

 **_Dont override if:_**